Documentation

 stack.c Stack methods

 testmain.c The main() function for unix/linux/win32 console applications - use this as an example to integrate ficl into your system.
-Also contains some definitions for testing - also useful in unix/linux/win32 land.
+Also runs unit tests and adds a few handy OS interface words.

 tools.c Contains C implementations of TOOLS and TOOLS EXT words, the debugger, and debugger support words.